-What to Expect at Closing Table When Getting a Mortgage
+What to Expect at the Mortgage Closing Table

 "Clear to close."

 These are the three most anticipated words in the mortgage industry.
-When underwriting utters that magic phrase loan officer and borrowers heave a deep sigh of relief.
-The deal is done, no more paperwork, no more invasive questions, no more spending your evenings struggling to find obscure documentation and, most importantly, no more being a renter.
+When underwriting utters that magic phrase, loan officers and borrowers heave a deep sigh of relief.
+The deal is done—no more paperwork, no more invasive questions, no more spending your evenings struggling to find obscure documentation, and no more being a renter.

 Getting to the Closing Table